 Urban energy studies

 Energy generation (through microgeneration technologies) and energy conservation are extremely important in our attempt to reduce carbon emissions.
 Urban energy generation technologies such as solar photovoltaics (PV), micro-wind turbines, micro-combined heat and power (µCHP) and ground-source heat pumps are so-called microgeneration systems.
-We have undertaken PV research and development that has also led to the design of unique systems for powering transport refrigeration, solar roofing and building facades.
-The latter includes multifunctional PV elements that act as weather barriers, providing shading and daylighting while generating electricity.
+We have undertaken PV research and development that has led to the design of unique systems for powering transport refrigeration, solar roofing and building facades.
+The last include multifunctional PV elements that act as weather barriers, providing shading and daylighting while generating electricity.
 Studies were undertaken that allow an understanding of generator–generator interaction, system and maintenance costs and their effects on energy yields.
 This work has highlighted the impacts of PV electricity generation on energy demands in housing, its effects on occupier behaviour and its relationship to reduction in energy demand.

 Research on microgeneration technologies, in conjunction with energy demand-reducing façade technologies, is giving an insight into the issues of renewable energy integration into buildings and building refurbishment in our current building stock.
 This research offers energy analysis to drive the promotion of low-carbon buildings.
-Elements of this collaborative research are funded under the EPSRC Sustainable Urban Environment programme, which links building refurbishment and occupier comfort to demand reduction and urban energy generation in the built environment.
+Elements of this collaborative research are funded by the EPSRC Sustainable Urban Environment programme, which links building refurbishment and occupier comfort to demand reduction and urban energy generation in the built environment.
 Some key research highlights in the field of urban energy studies include:

 - site selection and analysis, including data integrity evaluation, undertaken for the UK's first micro-wind trial (funded by Energy Saving Trust)

-new approaches for sustainable refurbishment, as well as assessment of energy flows and comfort in buildings, and tools that address future climate scenarios and their impact on building performance
+- new approaches for sustainable refurbishment, as well as assessment of energy flows and comfort in buildings, and tools that address future climate scenarios and their impact on building performance